"Stay the grand finale, stay the reading of our swan song and epilogue." 23rd May 2022.

 To remind me.

 Me -"To talk about it it has to have a live presence!
 To talk about something...I suppose there are two things.
 It could be like a hijack, a flashback, the event horizon - the image is just frozen and if you get too close you will be sucked into this devastating, again the image of dismemberment.
 And then there is the writing about something, and it has to have life to be written about.
 I could talk about it at the time.
 Part of me was like - there is so much here!
 But, it is also so different to normal life.
 It is difficult to speak it or write it in a way that allows it to mesh, for other people to get up to speed with it.
-Because unless you have been in that situation; there is a whole swathe of television dramas, documentaries, people's opinions, consensus reality about what mental health problems, and care is like.
+Because unless you have been in that situation; there is a whole swathe of television dramas, documentaries, people's opinions, consensus reality about what mental health problems, and what care is like.
 And in writing about something - well there is either truth seeking or truth preserving.
 Truth preserving will get a bigger audience and people will understand what you say faster because you are using ideas that are already existing.
 But truth seeking requires me to ask myself what I think has actually happened, and it is more an edge of awareness thing, so I do prefer that.
 I think your question is another question - is it dealt with?

 He laughed...how can I be open or honest with someone laughing about this!